streamlit/docs/content/develop/tutorials/databases/snowflake.md

         Use the correct version of Python required by `snowflake-snowpark-python`.
 For example, if you use `snowflake-snowpark-python==1.23.0` you must use Python version \>=3.8, \<3.12.
     </Note>

 - You must have a Snowflake account.
-To create a trial account, follow our [tutorial](/get-started/installation/streamlit-in-snowflake).
+To create a trial account, see the [tutorial](/get-started/installation/streamlit-in-snowflake) in _Get started_.
 - You should have a basic understanding of [`st.connection`](/develop/api-reference/connections/st.connection) and [Secrets management](/develop/concepts/connections/secrets-management).

 ## Create a Snowflake database